 Visitors, visiting hours, health, safety and privacy

 To protect our moms, babies and families during this time, we have implemented changes to our Birthplace visitor policy.
 One support person may accompany/visit pregnant/postpartum mothers.
 This support person must be over the age of 18 (unless they are the parent of the new baby) and will be screened upon entry.
 The visitor should wash or sanitize his or her hands before entering the patient room and is welcome to stay overnight.
 Special Care Nursery patients can be visited by his or her mother and one support person.

-Other visiting, safety, health and policy guidelines
+Other policy guidelines

 - To maintain a restful environment, we request that no cell phones be used in your birthing suite.